univention/univention-corporate-server/doc/manual/installation.rst

 Create a new UCS domain
-   In the first mode, *Create a new UCS domain*, the first system in a new UCS domain is configured: a UCS system with the |UCSPRIMARYDN_e| system role.
+   In the first mode, *Create a new UCS domain*, the first system in a new UCS domain is configured: a UCS system with the |UCSPRIMARYDN| system role.
 In the following configuration steps, the information required for setting up a new directory service, authentication service and DNS server are requested.
 A UCS domain can consist of one single or several UCS systems.
 Additional UCS